MicrosoftDocs/executable-docs/scenarios/DeployCassandraOnAKS/deploy-cassandra-on-aks.md

 2. Install `kubectl`.
 You can use the `az aks install-cli` command to install it if you are using Azure Cloud Shell.

-## Step 1: Create an AKS Cluster
+## Step 1: Create a Resource Group

-Create an AKS cluster with a specified resource group.
+Create an Azure resource group to contain the AKS cluster and other resources.

 ```bash
 export RANDOM_SUFFIX="$(openssl rand -hex 3)"